Answers to Two of the Most Annoying Questions I’m Asked

 YOU: But I could take advantage of you!
 Even after you’ve paid me, I could pull the rug, stab you in the back, rush my work elsewhere!
 Like a cheating spouse, I could whore my piece all over town!
 I could commit unspeakable literary debauchery the night before the wedding!

 ME: You’re beginning to grasp the policy.
 Now go back to work.
-Keep writing, keep submitting, and be true to yourself.
+Keep writing, keep submitting, and remain true to yourself.